Corvallis Knights: 2022

-The Knights finished the 2022 regular season first in the South Division with a 39-15 record, the best in the league.
-The Knights defeated the Pippins 2-1 in the South Division Semifinals and will host the Raptors in the South Division Final.
+The Knights finished the 2022 regular season first in the South Division with a 39–15 record, the best in the league.
+The Knights defeated the Pippins 2–1 in the South Division Semifinals and will host the Raptors in the South Division Final.
 Kiko Romero is sixth in the WCL in runs batted in (34) while Sean Wiese has five wins on the mound.
 The Knights have seen 61,390 total fans go through the gate.

 2024

-On June 10th, infielder Kevin Takeuchi was selected as the league's player of the week after batting in ten runs and reaching base seventeen times.
+On June 10, infielder Kevin Takeuchi was selected as the league's player of the week after batting in ten runs and reaching base seventeen times.

-On June 17th, Takeuchi once again won the award after batting in and scoring sixteen runs while making base seventeen times.
+On June 17, Takeuchi once again won the award after batting in and scoring sixteen runs while making base seventeen times.

-On July 9th, Brandon Cabrera, James DeCremer, Tyler Horn, Kaden Segel, Kevin Takeuchi, Blake Wilson, and Ty Yukomoto were selected to represent the Knights in the 2024 all star game in Bellingham.
+On July 9, Brandon Cabrera, James DeCremer, Tyler Horn, Kaden Segel, Kevin Takeuchi, Blake Wilson, and Ty Yukomoto were selected to represent the Knights in the 2024 all star game in Bellingham.

-Former Knight Travis Bazzana was selected as the first overall pick in the 2024 MLB Draft by the Cleveland Guardians on July 14th.
+Former Knight Travis Bazzana was selected as the first overall pick in the 2024 MLB draft by the Cleveland Guardians on July 14.

 The Knights made the playoffs for the seventeenth straight season after winning the first half.
-The Knights swept the Raptors 2-0 in the South Divisional Series but were upset in the South Division Championship Game 1-4 by the Pickles ending their bid at an eighth straight WCL Championship.
+The Knights swept the Raptors 2–0 in the South Divisional Series but were upset in the South Division Championship Game 1–4 by the Pickles ending their bid at an eighth straight WCL Championship.

 2025

-On July 8th, it was announced that Brock Ketelsen (Stanford) Xavier Rios (CSUN), Maddox Riske (USC) and J'Shawn Unger (Iowa Western Community College) were selected to represent the Knights at the All Star Game in Bellingham.
+On July 8, it was announced that Brock Ketelsen (Stanford) Xavier Rios (CSUN), Maddox Riske (USC) and J'Shawn Unger (Iowa Western Community College) were selected to represent the Knights at the All Star Game in Bellingham.

 Former Knight Tyler Bremner was the second overall pick in the 2025 Major League Baseball draft.
 Bremner was selected by the Los Angeles Angels.

-The Knights failed to improve on their 41-13 record from the previous season.
+The Knights failed to improve on their 41–13 record from the previous season.
 The team went 39-15 and finished second in the South Division.
 Blake Wilson (Washington) finished third with a .348 batting average.
 Trey Newmann (Portland) finished third in the league with forty-two strikeouts while Zach Johnson (Cal State Northridge) finished with a 3.48 ERA.
 37,333 total fans attended the Knights' twenty-six home games for an average of 1,436 fans per game.

 The Knights clinched the South Division Second Half Title for their eighteenth straight playoff berth (not counting the 2020 season when the league was shut down due to the COVID lockdowns).
 The Knights hosted the Elks in the South Divisional Series winning the series two games to one.
-The Knights travelled to Portland to face the Pickles in the South Division Championship Game but fell 5-6.
+The Knights travelled to Portland to face the Pickles in the South Division Championship Game but fell 5–6.

+2026

+Former Knights Jackson Flora and Tyner Horn as well as current Knight Archer Horn participated in the 2026 MLB Draft Combine.